The RPI Playhouse needs your help.

 How you can help

-To show your support of the RPI Playhouse, we ask that you please refer to the survey below and commit a financial pledge or share your personal experiences and photos from the Playhouse.
+To show your support of the RPI Playhouse, we ask that you please refer to these surveys and commit a financial pledge or share your personal experiences and photos from the Playhouse.

 See snippets from Players, community members, and more down below.